CrunchyData/pgmonitor/hugo/content/_index.md

 ### 3. [Grafana](/grafana)

-Notes on upgrading can be found in each relevant sections.
+Notes on upgrading can be found in each relevant section.

 ## Version History